SuperOfficeDocs/superoffice-docs/user-guide/en/reports/delete-from-archive.md

 ---
-uid: help-en-delete-from-archive
+uid: help-en-report-delete-from-archive
 title: Deleting reports from the report archive
 description: Deleting reports from the report archive
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: report
 so.topic: help
 language: en
 ---

 # Delete reports from the report archive (the Documents section tab)

-You can delete saved reports from the report archive as follows:
+You can delete saved reports from the report archive.

 1. Open the **Reports** screen.
 2. Select the report(s) you want to delete in the report archive (the **Documents** section tab) at the bottom of the window.